 |Arbinet - TheXchange is the world's largest electronic marketplace for communications trading.
 Founded by Alex Mashinsky in 1996 it raised over $240M and has over 130 employees and 1000 carriers who conduct over $500m in transactions via Arbinet.
 Alex served as the company CEO until Jan 2000 and is a board member and large shareholder. (nasdaq - ARBX)

-Most of what I have learned over the years came primary due to my failures.
-Looking back at the decisions I have made in both selecting ideas to work on and deciding how much to invest in them it is painful to see how many times I have repeated the same mistakes.
+Most of what I have learned over the years is primarily due to my failures.
+Looking back at the decisions I have made in both selecting ideas to work on and deciding how much to invest in them, it is painful to see how many times I have repeated the same mistakes.

 It all comes down to decision making and the ability to predict the future and the timing of when things will take off.
-It is also critical to either do it yourself or only entrust a person who is more passionate than you about the subject.
+It is also critical to either do it yourself or if not, to only entrust a person who is more passionate than you about the subject.

-While most of the projects I failed in where good ideas I usually dramatically underestimated how long it will take for adoption to take place or how much money will be needed.
-I also have discounted the level of commitment and ability management have presented thinking I could solve things later.
+While most of the projects I failed at were good ideas, I usually dramatically underestimated how long it would take for adoption to occur or how much money would be needed.
+I also have discounted the level of commitment and ability management have presented, thinking I could solve things later.

 It is amazing how some lessons take 20 years to learn.

-2006 I had a very bad feeling about the housing market for years and finally decided to bet against it by shorting the home builders, I lost money for all of 2006 as they continued to do well and eventually i decided to cut my losses early in 2007 just to see home builders loose over 70% of their value in the following 12 months.
+2006 I had a very bad feeling about the housing market for years and finally decided to bet against it by shorting the home builders.
+I lost money for all of 2006 as they continued to do well and eventually I decided to cut my losses early in 2007 just to see home builders loose over 70% of their value in the following twelve months.
 I did not make the connection between home builders collapse and the collapse of the banking and financial system which followed.
-Lesson learned - stick to your guts and beliefs if you have a track record of being right.
+Lesson learned- Stick to your guts and beliefs if you have a track record of being right.

 2004 I knew there was going to be a better way to publish new information on the internet so I wrote a patent with a new way of publishing information in real time to a list of followers.
 At the same time I had also started working on GroundLink and had to make a choice between the two ventures.
 I chose GroundLink while the other idea turned out to become Twitter.